Dubai Free Zone vs Mainland: Which One Fits Your Business

 Decide who your customers are first — that settles free zone versus mainland in most cases.
 Then line up the bank in parallel, because a structure the bank won’t open an account for is no use.
 At Start Business Services we run those two together rather than in sequence, with the same person handling the decision, the bank introduction and the licence, so nothing has to be unpicked later.

-Last reviewed July 2026 against current UAE licensing and corporate-tax rules.
+Last reviewed August 2026 against current UAE licensing and corporate-tax rules.

 Thinking about moving your business to the UAE?